Kilbirnie, New Zealand: Activities

 The suburb features a shopping area, the Wellington Regional Aquatic Centre, the Ākau Tangi Sports Centre (formerly the ASB Sports Centre), a recreation centre, a public library, and a sports field, Kilbirnie Park.

 Kilbirnie hosts the only mosque in Wellington City.
 There is also a Hindu temple located in Kilbirnie, which serves as the headquarters for the Wellington Indian Association.
 There is a catholic church, St Patrick's, next to St Patrick's primary school in Childers Terrace.
-St Giles church in Kilbirnie Crescent was used for Presbyterian services until 2013 and after that served the Niuean community, but it closed in 2019 due to earthquake risk.
+St Giles church in Kilbirnie Crescent was used for Presbyterian services until 2013 and after that served the Niuean community, but it closed in 2019 due to earthquake risk and was later demolished to make way for an apartment block.

 The majority of the population live in single-storey dwellings, but with a growing population, a business centre and proximity to the airport and to the city centre, the suburb also has a few hotels and apartment buildings, such as the Brentwood Hotel, 747 Motel and Rongotai Apartments.

 Sport

 Kilbirnie Park is home to Poneke Football Club, Poneke Kilbirnie Softball Club, Eastern Suburbs Cricket Club and Marist Association Football Club.
 Kilbirnie Bowling Club was situated adjacent to Kilbirnie Park but closed and was demolished around 2018.
 As of February 2021 Wellington City Council had plans to landscape the site.
 Kilbirnie Tennis Club has courts in Crawford Road.

 The ASB Sports Centre opened in Kilbirnie in 2011.
 In November 2022 it was renamed as Ākau Tangi Sports Centre, reflecting an early name for the coastline along the head of Evans Bay.
-It has solidified Kilbirnie's status as the most essential suburb in Wellington for sports and recreation, making Kilbirnie a likely destination for anybody wishing to play casual or competitively.